Bone Cancer Diagnosis

 I was asked to take Chemotherapy for 2-3 months and then go for Surgery.
 But because of the lockdown, my Surgery got delayed.
 But now, I have finally got my Surgery done.
 My radiation is going on, and I still have to go for nine more chemotherapies.

 I lost my hair, but it has started to grow back now.
 I am not scared of anything, and I do not have many side effects.
-Still, I sometimes feel nauseated after chemotherapy, and I cannot eat food for 2-3 days after the Chemotherapy session, but I am dealing with everything very positively.
+Still, I sometimes feel nauseated after Chemotherapy and cannot eat food for 2-3 days after the Chemotherapy session, but I am dealing with everything very positively.
 I do not eat outside or junk food and eat only homemade food.

 My family always supported me a lot.
 It does not feel like anything has happened to me.
 Because of everyone’s support and my willpower, I do not feel that anything has changed or that I have bone cancer.